 In contrast, for federal gift tax purposes, U.S. situs assets include only real estate and tangible personal property.
-Cash physically located in the U.S. (such as cash in a safety deposit box) is U.S. situs tangible personal property.
+Cash physically located in the U.S. (such as cash in a safe deposit box) is U.S. situs tangible personal property.
 U.S. situs intangible property, such as stocks and bonds of U.S. corporations, is not subject to federal gift tax.
-Global Clients also may give U.S. situs assets worth up to \$17,000 per recipient per year without triggering a U.S. gift tax.
-However, Global Clients are not eligible for the \$12.92 million federal gift and estate tax exemption (in 2023).
-They are limited to \$60,000 gift and estate tax exemption.
+NRAs also may give U.S. situs assets worth up to \$17,000 per recipient per year without triggering a U.S. gift tax.
+However, NRAs are not eligible for the \$12.92 million federal gift and estate tax exemption (in 2023).
+They are limited to a \$60,000 federal gift and estate tax exemption.

-Estate and gift tax treaties can affect residency status for non-U.S. citizens and also limit the kinds of property taxed by the U.S.

-With respect to interspousal transfers (including the opening of joint accounts), particular attention must be paid to the fact that only transfers to a U.S. citizen spouse are free of gift and estate tax.
+Estate and gift tax treaties can affect residency status for non-U.S. citizens and also limit the kinds of property taxed by the U.S. With respect to interspousal transfers (including the opening of joint accounts), particular attention must be paid to the fact that only transfers to a U.S. citizen spouse are free of gift and estate tax.
 Transfers to a non-U.S. citizen spouse will generally be subject to federal gift or estate tax.
-Normally, there is an annual exclusion for gifts to a non-spouse recipient of \$17,000 per person per year in 2024.
-However, that annual exclusion is increased when the recipient is a noncitizen spouse to \$175,000 in 2024.
-Other techniques, including Qualified Domestic Trusts or "QDOTs," may be used to defer estate tax (but not gift tax) with respect to bequests to non-U.S. citizen spouses.5
+Normally, there is an annual exclusion for gifts to a non-spouse recipient of \$17,000 per person per year (in 2023).
+However, that annual exclusion is increased when the recipient is a non-citizen spouse to \$175,000 in 2023.
+Additionally, the executor of an NRA's estate may not elect portability of the deceased spouse's unused estate tax exemption to benefit the surviving spouse.5 Other techniques, including Qualified Domestic Trusts or "QDOTs," may be used to defer estate tax (but not gift tax) with respect to beguests to non-U.S. citizen spouses.6

-Gift and estate tax planning for Global Clients frequently focuses on avoidance of the direct ownership of U.S. situs property, the transfer of which may incur federal gift tax or estate tax.
+Gift and estate tax planning for NRAs frequently focuses on avoidance of the direct ownership of U.S. situs property, the transfer of which may incur federal gift tax or estate tax.
 An example of a common (though not necessarily ironclad) planning technique involves utilizing a foreign corporation to purchase U.S. property.
-In that case, the Global Client would own non-U.S. situs property - shares of a foreign company - not the underlying assets.
-Formation of any such entity would require coordination with the laws of the Global Client's home country.
-However, note that the federal income taxation of any such entity could become very complex if ownership ever passes to a U.S. citizen or someone who is a resident for income tax purposes.
+In that case, the NRA would own non-U.S. situs property - shares of a foreign company - not the underlying assets.
+Formation of any such entity would require coordination with the laws of the NRA's home country.
+However, note that the income taxation of any such entity could become very complex if ownership ever passes to a U.S. citizen or someone who is a U.S. resident for federal income tax purposes.
 In summary, the main differences between assets subject to gift and estate taxes are shown in the chart below.